kiali/kiali/design/KEPS/namespace-discovery/proposal.md

 # Solution

 Provide a new list of "discovery selectors" in the same way that Istio itself has discovery selectors.
 Kiali will re-use the Istio Discovery Selectors it retreive's from the controlplanes `istio` configmap.
-Kiali will also have a new config option `<TODO>` that when specificed will be used instead of the controlplane's Istio Discovery Selectors.
+Kiali will also have a new config option `discovery_selectors` that when specificed will be used instead of the controlplane's Istio Discovery Selectors.

 ## Istio Discovery Selectors